aspose-words/Aspose.Words-API-References/english/net/aspose.words.lists/list/isrestartateachsection/_index.md

 ### Remarks

-This option is supported only in RTF, DOC and DOCX document formats.This option will be written to DOCX only if [`OoxmlCompliance`](../../../aspose.words.saving/ooxmlcompliance) is higher then Ecma376_2006.
+This option is supported only in RTF, DOC and DOCX document formats.

+This option will be written to DOCX only if [`OoxmlCompliance`](../../../aspose.words.saving/ooxmlcompliance) is higher then Ecma376_2006.

 ### Examples